zgbjgg/clicktochat_ejabberd/README.md

 The response will be an xml containing all helpdesk users connected, now from your application you can choose one and start the chat.

-Request - Response Http Interface
+Request - Response RESTful Services Description
 ====

 	-----------------------------------------------------------------------------------------------------------------